drake-mer/pytest-examples/README.md

 Some code here is used to demonstrate monkeypatching abilities

-Code is contained into :
+Code is contained into the folder:

- - `monkeypatching_demo.py`
+ - `monkeypatching_demo/`

 ## Creating a FTP server fixture

 With pyftpdlib, we create a test FTP fixture object.
 Useful to test code against a FTP server created at runtime.

-Demo code is contained into :
+Demo code is contained into:

 - `ftp_fixture_demo.py`